Logarithmic entanglement growth from disorder-free localization in the two-leg compass ladder: ``Finite temperature'' disorder-free localisation

 These expressions, starting from the infinite-temperature disorder-free initial state, are shown in Fig.~\ref{fig:OTOCs}.
 The $xx$ component remains exponentially suppressed outside of the single particle localisation length for all times.
 The $zz$ component, on the other hand, spreads \emph{beyond} the single particle localisation length, with a typical width that scales logarithmically in time.
 The $xz$ and $zx$ components both exhibit behaviour that is intermediate between the two: A fraction remains localised within the single particle localisation length (like the $xx$ component), whilst the remainder spreads logarithmically (like the $zz$ component).

-\section{Finite temperature disorder-free localisation}
+\section{``Finite temperature'' disorder-free localisation}

-We now construct a family of states $\ket*{\Psi_{\theta, \phi}}$, which are tensor products of eigenstates of the original spins, $\hat{X}_{\alpha,j}$, $\hat{Z}_{\alpha,j}$, appearing in the compass Hamiltonian~\eqref{eqn:compass-hamiltonian}.
-These states are translationally invariant, yet---when represented in the basis of $\hat{\vec{\eta}}_j$ spins and $\hat{\vec{q}}_j$ spins---correspond to a `finite temperature' superposition of charge configurations $\{ q_j \}$ with some chemical potential.
+We now construct a family of states $\ket*{\Psi_{\theta, \phi}}$, which are tensor products of eigenstates of the original spins, $\hat{X}_{\alpha,j}$, $\hat{Z}_{\alpha,j}$, appearing in the compass Hamiltonian~[Eq.~(1) in the main text].
+These states are translationally invariant, yet---when represented in the basis of $\hat{{\eta}}_j$ spins and $\hat{{q}}_j$ spins---correspond to a `finite temperature' superposition of charge configurations $\{ q_j \}$ with some chemical potential.
 Consider the following tensor product state